marykargozar/marykargozar/README.md

 - 👋 Hi, I’m @marykargozar
-- 👀 I’m interested abd working on Machine learning tasks
+- 👀 I’m interested and working on Machine learning tasks
 - 🌱 I’m currently learning Python and ML
 - 💞️ I’m looking to collaborate on python communities
 - 📫 How to reach me : Marykargozar@gmail.com